rclone/rclone/docs/content/flags.md

       --s3-use-multipart-etag Tristate               Whether to use ETag in multipart uploads for verification (default unset)
       --s3-use-presigned-request                     Whether to use a presigned request or PutObject for single part uploads --s3-v2-auth                                   If true use v2 authentication
-      --seafile-2fa                                  Two-factor authentication ('true' if the account has 2FA enabled) --seafile-create-library                       Should rclone create a library if it doesn't exist --seafile-encoding MultiEncoder                The encoding for the backend (default Slash,DoubleQuote,BackSlash,Ctl,InvalidUtf8)
+      --s3-version-at Time                           Show file versions as they were at the specified time (default off) --s3-versions                                  Include old versions in directory listings --seafile-2fa                                  Two-factor authentication ('true' if the account has 2FA enabled) --seafile-create-library                       Should rclone create a library if it doesn't exist --seafile-encoding MultiEncoder                The encoding for the backend (default Slash,DoubleQuote,BackSlash,Ctl,InvalidUtf8)